ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The zone to create the ALB in.</dd>

 <dt><code>--vlan <em>VLAN_ID</em></code></dt>
 <dd>The ID of the VLAN to create the ALB on.
-This VLAN must match the ALB <code>type</code> and must be in the the same <code>zone</code> as the ALB that you want to create.</dd>
+This VLAN must match the ALB <code>type</code> and must be in the same <code>zone</code> as the ALB that you want to create.</dd>

 <dt><code>--user-ip <em>IP</em></code></dt>
 <dd>Optional: An IP address to assign to the ALB.
 This IP must be on the <code>vlan</code> that you specified and must be in the same <code>zone</code> as the ALB that you want to create.
-Note that this IP address must not be in use by another load balancer or ALB in the cluster.</dd>
+This IP address must not be in use by another load balancer or ALB in the cluster.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>